Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Overview/Going Deeper.md

 # Going Deeper

 TraceBase was built to solve a practical problem, inherent to how the science of metabolomics is performed.
-Each experiment is designed around a specific question or questions about a metabolite.
-However, when you analyze samples, the instruments used yield information that is much more than sufficient to answer one question, so much of the data generated goes unscrutinized/uninspected/unused.
-This is valuable data that can potentially be applied to other scientific questions, but if those questions arise much later, perhaps _years_ later, if may be difficult to track down that data and all associated metadata.
+Each experiment is designed around a specific question or questions about specific metabolites.
+However, when you process samples through liquid chromatography and mass spectrometry, the instruments yield information on much more than just the metabolites of interest.
+Much of the data often goes unscrutinized/uninspected/unused, because it may not relate directly to the question the experimentalist is currently trying to answer.
+This is valuable data that can potentially be applied to other scientific questions about the same metabolites, but if those questions arise much later, perhaps _years_ later, it may be difficult to track down that data and all associated metadata.
 It could be spread across computers, external hard drives, lab notebooks, or even only exist in one resercher's memory.
-And that researcher and those data sources may have moved on, thus tracking down that potentially useful data can be an arduous and time consuming task.
+And that researcher and those data sources may have moved on, thus tracking down that potentially useful data can be arduous and time consuming.

-Tracebase can serve as a repository to store all of that unused data in one central location, to be searched and analyzed.
-It even enables the ability to answer broader holistic scientific questions that could not be asked when the data is not all in one accessible location or whose calculations were performed using different methods.
+Tracebase can serve as a central repository to store all of that unused data in one central location, to be searched and analyzed.
+It even enables the ability to answer broader holistic scientific questions that could not be asked when the data is not all in one accessible location, or when the calculations used in the various analyses were performed using different methods.

-Such repositories, historically speaking, have difficult requirements that tend to be a barrier to data submission.
-The data can be complex and accuracy is dependent on the integrity of the relationships in the data.
-It can also be difficult to compile multiple files in a way that is consistent from file to file.
-E.g. Typos in controlled terms (e.g. tissue or compound names), or even access to acceptable variants of those terms can be time consuming to get right.
+Such repositories, historically speaking, have exacting submission requirements that tend to be a barrier to data submission.
+The data can be complex and challenging.
 TraceBase endeavors to smooth all of that out, which brings us to the guiding general requirements for the development of TraceBase.

 ## Goals

 TraceBase was developed with a primary focus the following development goals/features that were determined to be critical to mission success:

-* Submission
+* Ease of Data Submission
-* Search
+* Robust Search Capabilities
-* Accuracy
+* Data Accuracy
-* Comparability
+* Data Inter-comparability

 And more generally, we expect TraceBase to grow and evolve with ever increasing data, feature requests, data types, and changes to existing data.
-And we are aware that the curation of complex data can be a slow and complex process.
-In order for people to install and maintain a TraceBase instance for themselves, overhead needed to be simple and minimized.
+And we are aware that the curation of complex data can be a slow and difficult task.
+In order for people to install and maintain their own instance of TraceBase for themselves, overhead needed to be simple and minimized.
 Thus, this project was also tackled with these core principles in mind:

-* Minimize overhead
+* Minimize Overhead
-  * Empower researchers to solve their own submission issues (e.g. the validation page) so that they don't have to wait through a time consuming curation process that involves multiple back and forths while working through issues.
-At the same time, this reduces the maintenance efforts necessary to keep TraceBase working.
+  * Empower researchers to solve their own submission issues (e.g. the validation page) so that they don't have to wait through a time consuming curation process that involves a slow correspondence between the curator and the researcher as they work through issues in the data.
+By enabling researchers to solve these problems on their own through thoughtfully constructed and streamlined error messages, this reduces the maintenance efforts necessary to keep TraceBase working, shortens the time between submission and load, and reduces the overhead for maintainers to service study submissions.
-  * Automate the upkeep of calculated values when data changes
+  * Automate the upkeep of calculated values when data changes.
 * Adaptability
   * TraceBase was made to be largely data-independent.
 E.g. Add a field to a table in the database and features like the list views, the loading scripts, or the advanced search either automatically adapt or only require relatively